tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 - Active Traffic Monitoring with Network flow monitoring and Automatic always-on detection.
 - Attack Mitigations with Protection from common DDoS attacks

+Note :

+__Edge locations__ are AWS data centers designed to deliver services with the lowest latency possible.

+CloudFront, which uses edge locations to cache copies of the content that it serves, so the content is closer to users and can be delivered to them faster.

 ## AWS CloudTrail

 AWS CloudTrail is an AWS service that helps you enable operational and risk auditing, governance, and compliance of your AWS account.
 Actions taken by a user, role, or an AWS service are recorded as events in CloudTrail.
 Events include actions taken in the AWS Management Console, AWS Command Line Interface, and AWS SDKs and APIs.